Advertisement

 What makes coffee so healthy?

 There's a reason people have been sipping coffee for over 600 years.
-It's richer in antioxidant-rich polyphenols2 than any other beverage, and as this new research demonstrates, these plant compounds benefit cognition in multiple ways.
+It's richer in antioxidant-rich polyphenols2 than any other beverage, and as this research demonstrates, these plant compounds benefit cognition in multiple ways.

 And the compounds in coffee beans do a whole lot more than just help us feel more alert and focused.
 The phytochemicals in green coffee beans, for example, can improve cardiovascular risk factors3 such as cholesterol, triglycerides, and blood pressure.
 They can support metabolic health too.
 One particular compound in coffee beans—chlorogenic acid—is also being researched for its positive impact on body weight and glucose tolerance in those with Type 2 diabetes4.